giandbt/synboost/README.md

 In case custom images want to be tested change the `--demo-folder` flag.
 Information about all the other flags can be found running `demo_folder.py -h`.

+### ONNX Conversion

+In order to convert all three models into `.onnx`, it is neccesary to update the `symbolic_opset11.py` file from the original `torch` module installation.
+The reason for this is that `torch==1.4.0` does not have compatibility for `im2col` which is neccesary for the synthesis model.

+Simply copy the `symbolic_opset11.py` from this repository and replace the one from the torch module inside your project environment.
+The file is located `/Path/To/Enviroment/lib/python3.7/site-packages/torch/onnx`

 ### Notes

 - The image segmentaion folder is heavily based on [3], specifically commit `b4fc685`.
 Additionally,